simakwm/isp-telegram-bot/README.md

-A telegram bot for PRTG Network Monitor
+A telegram bot for PRTG Network Monitor.
+It supports notifications for:
+* PRTG
+* ICMP Ping
+* GLPi (WIP)